How to add Sendbird Group Calls to your Discord clone

 In a previous post about creating a Discord clone using Sendbird UIKit, we have seen how to implement Group Channels and Open Channels.
-In this blog post, we’ll see how to incorporate group calls in the Discord clone we created earlier.
+In this tutorial, we’ll see how to incorporate group calls in the Discord clone we created earlier.
 If you haven’t yet built this Discord clone, we encourage you to go back to this blog to learn how to build it, and then come back here to continue to enhance your Discord clone.
 Before you begin, make sure you have logged in to the Sendbird Dashboard!

 Let’s dive in! 💻

 First, you’ll need to install Sendbird Calls into your dependency to the package.json file within your app.
-This can be done through npm with ‘npm install sendbird-calls’ or yarn with ‘yarn add sendbird-calls’.
+This can be done through npm with ‘npm install sendbird-calls’ or yarn with ‘yarn add sendbird-calls.’

-Now, to authenticate a user to the Sendbird server, use SendBirdCall.authenticate().
+To authenticate a user to the Sendbird server, use SendBirdCall.authenticate().
 This method accepts an ‘authOption’ and a callback function that returns a result and an error.
 The authOption object holds the userId and access token.
 Both can be found on your Sendbird Dashboard.

-After the user is successfully authenticated and connected to the Sendbird server, establish the websocket connection with SendbirdCall.connectWebSocket().
+After the user is successfully authenticated and connected to the Sendbird server, establish the WebSocket connection with SendbirdCall.connectWebSocket().
 For the Discord clone, this initialization, authentication, and websocket connection will be contained within the App.js file.

 The channel list sidebar currently contains the Group Channels and Open Channels, so we’ll set the Group Calls button there.
 Once a user clicks on ‘Group Calls’ from the channel list sidebar, a form called GroupCallForm will render to the screen and allow the user to create a new Group Call room or enter a room with an existing roomID.

-Creating a room
+Step 2: Creating a room

 When a user clicks on create a room, createGroupCallRoom will be called.
 Within createGroupCallRoom, use the SendBirdCall.createRoom() method and pass in the roomParams, which in this case is an object that sets the roomType.
 In this gist below, this can be seen on line 7.
 This can be seen in the gist below on line 7.